ghltshubh/Online-Social-Network-Analysis/README.md

 # Online-Social-Media-Analysis
 Lecture notes and project assignments for the course.
-It contains jupyter notebooks and datasets.
+It contains jupyter notebooks and datasets on Analysis of twitter data .
-## Index:
-1. Analysis of twitter data